denten-books/plain-text/main.md

 the constraints of the deterministic physical universe, yet gaining a measure of solidity in its concrete and tangible instantiation.

-Free *and* concrete!
+Critics from Aristotle to Samuel Coleridge, W.K.
+Wimsatt, and John Crowe Ransome puzzled at the dual status of literature between the universal and the concrete.
+"Poetry tends to express the universal" Aristotle famously wrote in his *Poetics*, but also that it "imitation action."
+For Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular [@coleridge_friend_1969, 457]."
+Wimsatt cites these passages to conclude that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries [@wimsatt_verbal_1954, 72]."

 Where does that leave literary criticism?
 Not all text is art, of course.
 But if critics are to believe in the potential for textual expression to reach such lofty Hegelian heights, they must also place value on the act of interpretation.
 The Hegelian literary critic reaches beyond the